samlawski/codecookies/flask-2-tutorial/11-cookies-in-flask.md

 def get_number_of_items_in_shopping_cart_cookie(item_name):
   shopping_cart_string = request.cookies.get('shoppingCart')
   shopping_cart = json.loads(shopping_cart_string)
-  return shopping_cart.get(item_name)
+  return shopping_cart.get(item_name, 0)
 ```

+Above, I explained the `get()` function.
+In this new line, you can see one more nifty feature.
+You can pass a second argument to it (here, it's the `0`) that will act as the default value.
+If `get()` doesn't find a key based on the `item_name`, instead of returning `None`, it'll return the default value.
+Here, that's `0`.

-As it's now, this function is extremely unstable!
-It would break our entire application if no cookie was set at all or if a cookie is set but not for the specific item we're looking at in the shop.
+Nonetheless, as it's now, this function is still very unstable!
+It would break our entire application if no cookie was set at all.

 We could do similar logic as we did in the frontend with the ternary operator.
 Or we could just wrap everything inside a `try ... except ...` block.
 That's standard Python code.
 So make sure to look it up if you're not familiar with it.
 The `try ... except ...` block will allow us to say, "If anything goes wrong trying to get the cookie data, just return something else and don't throw an error."